andrew1johnston/graphviz/README.md

 A web UI demo to render a visualisation of a graph using React and d3.

+## Hosting

+The demo is currently hosted on [gitpod](https://3000-andrew1johnsto-graphviz-5svr1s5ymd5.ws-eu46.gitpod.io).

 ## Running the app

-To run the app you will need to follow the instructions in the order below.
+To run the app click the hosting link above, or if you prefer to build and run the source you will need to follow the instructions in the order below.

 ### Installing the development dependencies